NGMLGroup/NGMLGroup.github.io/studentprojects.md

 **Contact:** Benjamin Ricaud

-## Graph neural networks, geometry and oversmoothing
+## Graph neural networks and Physics

 - [x] Master project

-**Goal:** Design methods for identifying problematic areas in graphs (bottleneck, hubs) and propose solutions to reduce oversmoothing / oversquashing on graphs.
+**Goal:** Get inspiration from Physics to design new neural network achitectures.
+The Laplacian is an operator that is present in Partial Differential Equations and also in graphs.
+Through this connection we can build new graph neural network achitectures inspired by Physics and inheriting some properties of partial differential equations.

-This is a project focused on the theoretical aspects, involving some maths with graph theory and spectral graph theory and some Python programming.
+This is a project focused on the theoretical aspects, involving some maths with graph theory and machine learning and some Python programming.
-The oversmoothing / oversquashing phenomenon in graphs neural networks is limiting the power of these models.
-See [here](https://towardsdatascience.com/over-smoothing-issue-in-graph-neural-network-bddc8fbc2472), and [here](https://towardsdatascience.com/over-squashing-bottlenecks-and-graph-ricci-curvature-c238b7169e16) for a simple explanation.
-Using the properties of the graph Laplacian can help to identify problems in a graph and propose solutions.
-We will explore the graph structure as well as the data distribution over it.
-Potential impact: breaking the limitations of graph machine learning.

 **Contact:** Benjamin Ricaud